Gearmo/MumbosMusicBox/README.md

 > DOWNLOADS
 * This is where the magic is!
 You may download song files as MP3, MIDI, or MSCZ format.
 You now have full access to this song, including leisurely playback, ROM integration, and full-on editing.

+> LOOP POINT
+* This is the musical bar where the song loops.
+You will prompted with this number in Banjo's Backpack.